krivenko/som/doc/documentation.rst

   Matsubara formalism but at zero temperature).
   Refer to ':ref:`kernels`' for a detailed description of the implemented observable kinds.

-  If target shape of `inp` is bigger than 1x1, SOM will only construct analytical continuation of the diagonal matrix elements.
+  If target shape of `inp` is bigger than 1x1, SOM will construct analytical continuation only of the diagonal matrix elements.

   `norms` is an optional one-dimensional NumPy array containing expected norms of the spectral functions to be found, one positive real number per one diagonal element of `inp`.
   Instead of setting all elements of `norms` to the same constant `x`, one may simply pass `norms = x`.
-  By default all norms are set to 1, which is correct for the Green's functions of the fermions.
-However, adjustments would normally be needed for self-energies and bosonic correlators/autocorelators.
+  By default all norms are set to 1, which is correct for the fermionic Green's functions.
+  However, adjustments are normally needed for self-energies and bosonic correlators/autocorrelators.

 * Set simulation parameters.